yale-nova/weave/experiments/ReprodcutionReadme.md

 Download the output or error log files to inspect Spark driver logs and event history.

+3- Weave does have two manifests, [java.manifest.template](http://weave.eastus.cloudapp.azure.com:5555/config_snapshot/java.manifest.template), which configures the PAL loader for Gramine  direct mode (Syscall proxying only) and a SGX manifest java.manifest.sgx-template, which is used when SGX is available on the machine.
 > **Note:** Some systems may flag these logs due to their file naming format.
 They are safe to open—use a text editor like Vim for best results.